-Silver King sadly passed away in the ring at the Lucha Libre World show at the Roundhouse Theater short time ago.
+Silver King sadly passed away in the ring at the Lucha Libre World show at the Roundhouse Theater a short time ago.
 This was a tragic event and the pro wrestling world was reeling after the fact.

 The Camden New Journal has published an article that notes “multiple failures” in the precious minutes after Silver King suffered a heart attack.
 He was only 51 years old.